 Furthermore, the report found that social isolation and financial stress most likely have had an impact on the homicide rate, but exact data remains tentative.

 COVID-19 has led to uncertainty and radical changes in our everyday lives.
 While the report conveys the still limited knowledge of the full impact of the pandemic, it asserts that the uncertain economic conditions “increases the likelihood of political instability and violent demonstrations.”

-A new aspect of this year’s Global Peace Index is its inclusion of the Lloyd’s Foundation’s recently released World Risk Poll, which analyses the attitudes of 150,000 people towards risk and violence in 145 countries.
+A new aspect of the Global Peace Index 2021 is its inclusion of the Lloyd’s Foundation’s recently released World Risk Poll, which analyses the attitudes of 150,000 people towards risk and violence in 145 countries.

 The report found that there is a high fear of violence globally.
 One in seven people considers violence, crime, and terrorism to be the greatest threats to their safety.
 Regardless, around 75% of the world’s population feels equally safe or safer at present than they did five years ago.

 As states around the world hope to return to some form of normalcy, at last escaping more than a yearlong torment of the global pandemic, governments look to ways of recovery.

 While each government takes a unique approach to COVID-19 recovery, from huge stimulus packages to continued lockdowns or a strong push for intensifying vaccination programmes, Mr. Killelea believes the solution is positive peace.

 “I would recommend to all governments to look at the factors that sustain robust, resilient and adaptive society,” Mr. Killelea suggests.

 Governments are confronted by economic and social uncertainty and instability, particularly amongst the Western democracies.
 As Mr. Killelea explains, “these areas of social decline include rising perceptions of corruption, press freedoms, democracy, group grievances and rising inequalities.